 - Have brilliant academic career.
 Cover Duke with reflected glory.

 Process, Forms & Procedures

-The supervisory committee for the dissertation usually consists of at least four faculty, though a committee of five faculty is strongly recommended.
-The committee must always have at least two regular History faculty, including the primary advisor, and a majority of its members must be Duke faculty.
+The supervisory committee for the dissertation usually consists of four faculty, though a committee of five faculty is strongly recommended.
+The committee must always have at least two regular History faculty, including the primary advisor, and a majority of its members must be Duke University faculty members.
 The committee is chaired by the primary advisor, the person most involved in advising a student's research.
-If necessary, the committee may vary somewhat from the one that oversees preliminary certification, but changes must be approved by the Director of Graduate Studies (DGS) and the Graduate School at least two months before the examination.
+If necessary, the committee may vary somewhat from the one that oversees preliminary certification, but changes must be approved by the Director of Graduate Studies (DGS) and the Graduate School at least 30 days before the examination.